eliotte0106/MAS-iOS/README.md

 # MAS iOS

+## Description
+* This app allows users to take photos of their current cars' status within some situations of robbery, accidents, and other things
+* Then, users will submit their request including info(name, email, phone number) to the admin page
+* From this info, the admin will be able see your request with info on the web

 ## Instructions
 * Clone this repo or download a zip of this repo
 * Open this app using preferred IDE (recommend XCode)